 On average 60-70% of detained youth are AHCCCS eligible or enrolled.
 Leaving 30%-40% of the population who may be uninsured or carry private insurance (underinsured).
 County Juvenile Court Centers/Services differ in the ratio of detained youth who have their TXIX coverage suspended, and therefore it is difficult to provide verifiable data.

 Identify at least one outcome measure or SMART goal to be impacted with the additional programming.

-TIMEFRAME PROGRAM ACTIVITIES EXPECTED OUTCOMES MEASURES OF SUCCESS 2021-2022 Youth Substance Use Programming in Detention Outreach staff from Providers providing outreach in identified counties for Juvenile Detention, schools and community Youth with substance use disorder to be engaged in substance use and behavioral health services following detention release or before law enforcement is involved.
+TIMEFRAME 2021-2022 PROGRAM Youth ACTIVITIES Outreach staff EXPECTED OUTCOMES 1.
+Youth with substance MEASURES OF SUCCESS Providers will provide 2021-2022 Substance Use Programming in Detention from Providers providing outreach in identified counties for Juvenile Detention, schools and community 1.
+Four with substance use disorder to be engaged in substance use and behavioral health services following detention release or before law enforcement is involved.
 This can decrease youth in the detention system and also decrease recidivism.
-Decrease length of stay for members who meet medical necessity for OOH placement due to SUD.
-Providers will provide monthly and annual reports to AzCH-CCP, including outreach, engagement, enrollment and discharge outcomes.
+2. Decrease length of stay for members who meet medical necessity for OOH placement due to SUD. monthly and annual reports to AzCH-CCP, including outreach, engagement, enrollment and discharge outcomes.